 Ultimately an agile enterprise requires the core business operation itself to be flexible.
 This is where the analogy of an agile enterprise being more like an organism than a machine really comes to life.
 The operation is made of individuals, teams, functions, capabilities, products, services and projects.
 All operating autonomously, self-organising whilst being connected and co-dependent, all ultimately working towards the vision and purpose defined for the organisation.
 Each of these elements of the business is competing for scarce resources, and many will fail – but through continuous trial and error, the business will evolve and most importantly grow.
 Creating a business that operates in this way requires a balanced focus across the core dimensions of the operating model.

 Depending on the philosophy being followed most agile Transformations will either focus solely on:

-- People and Culture – the agile purist “Don’t do agile, Be agile” approach that is based on agile’s developer led roots; or
+People and Culture – the agile purist “Don’t do agile, Be agile” approach that is based on agile’s developer led roots.